BluRosie/pokeruby/README.md

 In Progress:
 * ability expansion (thanks znogyrop and dizzy for ability descriptions)
 * item expansion - maybe item pictures too? (all battle items in gen iv have been implemented)
-* move expansion (thanks dizzy for the base data for the moves)
+* move expansion (thanks dizzy for a lot of things move-related which i based my things on)
-* eventually, pokémon expansion (huge thanks to dizzy & everyone there.  the ds-style 64x64 sprite projects as well)
+* pokémon expansion (huge thanks to dizzy & everyone there.  the ds-style 64x64 sprite projects as well)

 It builds the following rom: